ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 self.hidden_size = args.hidden_size
 ```

 These properties are not used in the code and can be discarded.
-If there are many properties that _are_ needed, it may be more
-convenient in Swift to simply store the `GemmaConfiguration` --
-that provides access to the typed properties inside.
+If there are many properties that _are_ needed, it may be more convenient in Swift to simply store the `GemmaConfiguration`, which provides access to the typed properties inside.

-* Note:
-Much like parameters with non-Swift names, you can (and typically do) use `@ModuleInfo` to give the same naming hint:\
+* Note: Much like parameters with non-Swift names, you can (and typically do) use `@ModuleInfo` to give the same naming hint: `@ModuleInfo(key: "self_attn") var attention: Attention`
-\
-`@ModuleInfo(key: "self_attn") var attention: Attention`

 Finally we convert the `__call__` method from Python: